 Abuse and neglect are forms of maltreatment of a child.
-A person may abuse or neglect a child either directly by inflicting harm, or indirectly, by failing to act to prevent harm.
+A person may abuse or neglect a child either directly by inflicting harm, or indirectly by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by a stranger.
-They may be abused by an adult or adults, or another child or children.
+An adult or adults, or another child or children may abuse them.